Discharge information (transfer) not available anymore, change of the grouping rules of respective DRGs (391, 385A and 456)

 This all would consern only Finnish national version.

-#6 Updated by Martti Virtanen about 1 month ago
+#6 Updated by Martti Virtanen 4 months ago

 - File Appendix1_Transfer_information_dissapears_616_2 new.xlsx added

 - Status changed from Accepted to Re-activated

 2019-11-06 Nordic Casemix Centre, MV

 The model created by Finland includes a change that was no intended.
 The deleted row with ID 015D803400 has no value for OR, which means that all cases including cases with major surgery excpet those with major neonatal interventions (15S01) that are treated for short time (<6 days) during the neonatal period were previous assigned to DRG 385A.
 The cases with major neonatal surgery (15S01) were before and will still be assigned to DRG 389A (by 3 rules, I included only one).

 According to the new rules case with OR=1 interventions with procprop 15S03 will be assigned to DRG 385A by the rules ID 015D825000 and ID 015D825100.
 However all other OR=1 cases are assigned to the othe MDC's surgical DRG's since ther rest of the rules have OR=N in the logic.